karishmah/cluesAssistant/README.md

 # cluesAssistant
 Clues boardgame assistant in Prolog.
-Program will ask for configuration of game first.
+Program will ask for configuration of your game first.